AaronBachmann/Swagger-API-Documentation/README.md

 #### Add the paths object

 The `paths` object refers to the endpoint of the URL call.
-The path contains an operations object, a parameters object, a responses object, and possibly more.
+The path contains an operation object, a parameters object, a responses object, and possibly more.